 What to see in Tokyo you ask?
 The city is not only massive in regard to its size but also in regard to its sightseeing offer.
 You could be visiting attraction after attraction non-stop for weeks.
 To assist your decision on places to visit in Tokyo, I’ve narrowed down 11 unmissable Tokyo attractions to be ticked off your bucket list.

 Tokyo offers you an exciting mix of things to see.
 Whether it’s museums, towers, temples, parks, or markets – you name it; Tokyo has it all!
 The list is truly endless, but this list is a good start to know what to focus your Tokyo sightseeing around.
 At the end of this article, you’ll have a map of all Tokyo main attractions

 1. Senso-Ji Temple

 Asakusa Senso-Ji Temple may be one of the most important Tokyo attractions, which is why I decided to list it first.
 Senso-Ji is an ancient Buddhist temple and when I say ancient, I mean the oldest temple in Japan.
-It dates back to the 6th century.
+It dates back all the way to the 6th century.
 Apart from being the oldest, Senso-Ji is also one of the most significant and most-visited temples in the country.

 On the way to the main hall, you’ll walk along Nakamisedori path which is surrounded by one souvenirs store after the other.
 From shirts to candy, you will find anything here.
 Senso-Ji temple is also known to bring luck to its visitors.
 You’ll find a handful of fortune tellers on site that will predict how your year will be.
 The prediction is accompanied by a short, authentic Japanese poem.
 Chances are it will be crowded when you get to the temple (I’ve never seen it not packed), however, it is still worth a visit and a must-see attraction in Tokyo for every visitor.